DusanSekuloski/bloxico-qa-playwright-framework/README.md

 Install Playwright dependencies, run:
 ```
-npx playwright install
+npm init playwright@latest
 ```

 ---
-## How to run test
+## How to run tests

-To run Smoke test, run:
+To run tests, run:

 ```
 npx playwright test
 ```

 By default, tests will run in `headless` mode, to change that go to `playwright.config.js` file and change the `headless` parameter to `false`.